 I learned this from Flylady when I first got married.
 If I set the timer and commit to only working for 10 minutes, it’s amazing what I can accomplish!
 Often inertia will take over and I’ll easily have the motivation to spend 5 more minutes and finish the task.
 My kids are generally happy to play for 10 minute increments if I put some effort beforehand into starting them on a task or with a toy they haven’t played with in a while.

 Having a day of bulk cooking once a week or once a month to do all of my baking-related cooking helps with dishes the rest of the month.
 It’s granted that day that there will be a flurry of kitchen cleanup happening at the end, and my floor will need to be mopped, but it saves on dishes for the rest of the month and my mop can be pulled out on a once a week schedule rather than daily.
 For instance, a huge batch of meatballs takes the same amount of dishes as a smaller one, so rather than dirty the same dishes 4 times, I quadruple my meatball recipe and do it once.
-Katie does the same thing in her Kitchen Aid mixer, and baking day with soaking bunches of nuts for crispy nuts, re-using the food processor, and making double batches of tortillas.
+Katie does the same thing in her Kitchen Aid mixer, and baking day (link no longer available) with soaking bunches of nuts for crispy nuts, re-using the food processor, and making double batches of tortillas.

 Use what’s easy to clean in the dishwasher